lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

 ..  container:: justify

-    In order to visualize the simulation, the version 1.9.3 of |VMD| will be used.
+    In order to visualize the simulation, the version 1.9.3 of |VMD| will be used :cite:`humphrey1996vmd`.
     Some basic instructions for VMD are given here in the :ref:`vmd-label`.
 If you prefer, feel free to use an alternative visualization software like |Ovito|.